- Trek to see mountain gorillas living in their natural habitat

 Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in Volcanoes National Park.
 Rwanda is a peaceful country and one of the cleanest countries in the world.
 Innovative conservation programmes in Rwanda have been very successful, with wildlife numbers increasing every year.

 - Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
-With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, Rwanda has plenty to do and explore.
+With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, there is plenty to do and explore in Rwanda.

 - Kinyarwanda, French, English and Swahili are the official languages of Rwanda.
 Nearly all Rwandans speak Kinyarwanda.
 French, English and Swahili are widely spoken and understood.

 Rwanda is home to more than a third of the remaining mountain gorillas in the world.
 Situated in northwest Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
-After gorilla trekking, relax on the shores of Lake Kivu, Rwanda's largest lake and sixth largest in Africa.
+After gorilla trekking, explore Lake Kivu and relax along the shores of the sixth-largest lake in Africa.
 Alternatively, go on safari in Akagera National Park and spot lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, and a wide variety of bird species.
-Primate tracking is a popular activity in the dense forests of Nyungwe National Park.
+Primate tracking is a popular activity in the dense rainforests of Nyungwe National Park.

-Our team are always on the lookout for the best experiences Rwanda has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Rwanda has to offer, and here are a few of our favourites:

 - Volcanoes National Park